 I then spent half an hour calling any school mom I knew to find out if on some off chance, they were still at school and spotted her.
 I cried my eyes out, whilst randomly electrocuting my heart to bring me back to life….because I swear I almost died that day.
-I am 30kms away from home and I had no car.
+To put it into perspective, I am 30kms away from home and I had no car.
 My husband was out of town.
 None of the moms were still at school.
 I also found out that there was no sports, so she’d in fact been alone for an additional hour…3hrs, not 2.
 I have never felt more helpless in my life.

 Thankfully, after what felt like hours…my mother found her.
 She was a little stressed, but she waited safely at school, at the tuckshop where there were adults.
 She’d even started homework already.
 Poor kid.
 I still have horrible guilt about the fact that she must have felt abandoned for a few hours, though she honestly moved on in 5 minutes.

 Primary school kids are not allowed cellphones, which I understand, but I was always wishing for a way to be able to keep tabs on my child/children.
 Enter the Polaroid Moji GPS Tracker watch.
 I actually bought this watch about 6 months ago, but with all the admin that comes with a GPS tracker watch, I was not feeling motivated enough to get it operational.
 Then I saw a friend of mine did a post on a similar type of watch and I messaged my husband and said: Please get that watch out of the box and onto Addison’s arm!!

 What is the Polaroid Moji Kids GPS Tracker Watch?